 Nmap can take script arguments in a fashon such as the following

-Note in particular the --script argument, contained within quotes, accepts wildcards and logical functions such as "and not".
+Note in particular the --script argument, contained within quotes, accepts wildcards and logical functions such as "and not" (feels similar to BPF to me).
 In the example above, I wanted to query all the smb information I could.
 However, I have no interest in brute force, flood, or psexec.
 Additionally, smb-enum-shares just takes too long.

 I'm also using the U: and T: perameters, as well as -sU and -sS, on the port to query specific TCP and UDP ports within the same scan, so that I hit all SMB related ports.

 Update: Since the addition of rdp-ntlm-info, I've added it, as well as T:3389 to gather more information.